A large robot now serves up tea drinks on the Strip

 Currently, there are two Adam robots operating on the Strip, one in an outdoor booth near the replica Trevi Fountain and the other is just steps away inside a retail space in the Forum Shops at Caesars Palace.
 Cloutea has been in operation for a little over two months, Tanksley said.

 Adam takes up about an 8-by-4-foot section of counter space and moves its arms to make different drinks.
-It can make seven signature boba drinks as well as customized orders, Tanksley said.
+It can make seven signature boba drinks and customized orders, Tanksley said.

 Querubin said having a robot front and center can make it easier to sell drinks.